XRPLF/xrpl-dev-portal/docs/concepts/consensus-protocol/negative-unl.md

 Each server, including validators, independently calculates reliability scores for all of its trusted validators.
 Different servers may reach different conclusions about a validator's reliability, either because that validator's votes reached one server and not the other, or because they happened to disagree about specific ledgers more or less often.
 To add or remove a validator from the Negative UNL, a consensus of trusted validators must agree that a particular validator is above or below the reliability threshold.

-**Tip:** Validators track their own reliability, but do not propose adding themselves to the Negative UNL.
-A validator's measure of its own reliability cannot take into account how successfully its validation votes propagate through the network, so it is less dependable than measurements from outside servers.
+{% admonition type="success" name="Tip" %}Validators track their own reliability, but do not propose adding themselves to the Negative UNL.
+A validator's measure of its own reliability cannot take into account how successfully its validation votes propagate through the network, so it is less dependable than measurements from outside servers.{% /admonition %}